 There are two groups of fields used in contracts:

-- System fields.
+• System fields.
 These are properties added to each contract by default.
 Most of them correspond to fields that exist in each ELMA365 app: ID, Created on, Author, Changed, Editor, Deleted, and Name.
 There is also a special field added only to contracts: Link to original.
 This field helps to link the contract item with the original app item.
 This field is convenient when you need to access the original app item in business processes or scripts.

 System fields cannot be deleted.
 When you add a new source to the contract, the app’s and the contract’s system fields are matched automatically.

-- Custom fields.
+• Custom fields.
 To let other app properties (apart from system fields) be passed to the contract, you need to add fields to link them to the contract’s context.
 Note that to let contract and source fields be properly matched and linked, their types need to be the same.
 Before you add a new source, make sure the app includes fields that can be matched with each field of the contract.
 Otherwise, it will be impossible to link the app to the contract.

 Add contract fields

-You can add custom fields to a contract while creating it, in the Form settings window.
-If you skipped this step or if you need to change the contract’s properties, you can do it in Contract settings.
+You can add custom fields to a contract while creating it, in the Form Settings window.
+If you skipped this step or if you need to change the contract’s properties, you can do it in contract settings.

 When you add fields, keep in mind that each source app that is going to be linked with the contract needs to include a field of the same type for each field of the contract.
 Otherwise, it will be impossible to link them.

-To open the Contract settings:
+To open the contract settings:

-- Click the gear icon to the right of the contract’s name.
+1. Click the gear icon to the right of the contract’s name.

 The new field will be displayed in the list of properties.
 To delete a property, select it in the list, click the Delete button above the list on the right, and confirm the operation.
 Note that you cannot delete system fields from a contract.

-Example of field matching
+Example of mapping field

 Let’s consider an example of how contract fields and source fields interact.